Johndsalas/haven_for_hope_evictions_project/README.md

 * Dropped rows with zip codes that were outside of San Antonio

 **Bexar County eviction data was prepared using the following manner:**
+* The original data was provided by Bexar County to Ryan Orsinger, Director of Data Science and Research at Haven for Hope, who provided the data to me
 * Relevant columns were renamed for ease of use all other columns were dropped
 * Dropped rows with zip codes that were outside of San Antonio
 * Dropped rows with duplicate case numbers keeping only the row with the most recent judgement date for each unique case number